Kikkers/Factorio_Smart-Circuit-Systems/README.md

 + An electric pulse sensor, which detects the instant the connected power network switches from charging to discharging, and vice versa.
 + A sensor for items lying on the ground and the contents of nearby (primitive) inventories.

-This mod is for the impatient, because official factorio development will likely eventually include at least some the contents of this mod in the next major version update (and probably less hack-y)
+This mod is for the impatient, because official Factorio development will likely eventually include at least some the contents of this mod in the next major version update (and probably less hack-y)

 Install instructions:
 No special requirements here, just copy the "Smart-Circuit_Systems_..." folder into the mods folder.
 The mods folder is created after running Factorio once.
 After copying, restart Factorio and open mods in the main menu, you should see the mod already enabled there.